FLoC: Facility Location-Based Efficient Visual Token Compression for Long Video Understanding: Experiments

 To simulate realistic deployment scenarios where memory resources are constrained—such as on-device execution of LMMs—we compress visual tokens to reduced lengths (1/8, 1/16, 1/32 of the optimal visual token number) and evaluate the models' robustness through long video understanding.
 This setup allows us to assess how well LMMs retain performance under severe token budget limitations.
 We additionally measured the compression time of each algorithm to analyze the trade-off between performance and efficiency, providing insights into their practical applicability.

-Table~\ref{tab:main_table} presents a comparative analysis of video understanding performance using Video-MME, MLVU, and LongVideoBench (LVB) with 6 different baseline methods as described in \ref{sec:baselines}.
+Table~\ref{tab:main_table} presents a comparative analysis of video understanding performance using above-mentioned 6 benchmarks with 9 different baseline methods as described in \ref{sec:baselines}.
 We evaluate these methods under various visual token compression ratios of $2^{-5}$, $2^{-4}$, and $2^{-3}$.
 Figure~\ref{fig:perf_eff} illustrates the performance of each compression algorithm in terms of accuracy retention (x-axis), measured as a percentage relative to the full-token baseline, and compression time (y-axis).
 The results are based on a 1/8 compression ratio using the Qwen2.5-VL-7B model.

 As shown in the results, our method consistently outperforms existing visual token compression techniques across different datasets, compression ratios, and backbone models.
-While comparing algorithms generally improve the video understanding performances by incorporating structured token selection, they may still overlook less frequent but contextually significant elements, which our method successfully retains.
-DivPrune can also select diverse visual token sets based on min-max diversity problem, but it does not consider the coverage of visual tokens.
+We attribute this superiority to FLoC's ability to overcome the structural limitations of prior approaches.
+Specifically, graph-based merging methods (e.g., STTM, LLaVA Scissor) often suffer from the ``weak connection'' problem, where distinct tokens—such as small objects and their background—are irreversibly merged based on local similarity thresholds, leading to significant detail loss especially at low compression ratios.
+Similarly, while diversity-based methods (e.g., DivPrune) effectively capture outliers, they often fail to retain representative tokens that describe the core context of the video.
+In contrast, our facility location-based approach mathematically guarantees a balance between representativeness and diversity, successfully retaining both the central narrative and fine-grained visual cues that other methods overlook.

 As shown in Figure~\ref{fig:perf_eff}, clustering-based methods such as K-Means and Spectral Clustering occasionally achieve performance comparable to our proposed approach.
 However, these methods incur approximately 10× higher compression time, indicating a significant disadvantage in terms of efficiency.
 A detailed comparison of the efficiency of clustering-based methods is provided in the following subsection.